-RULE 6 - ENSURING ADEQUATE PROTECTION FOR TRANSFERS AND ONWARD TRANSFERS
+RULE 6 - ENSURING ADEQUATE PROTECTION FOR TRANSBORDER TRANSFERS

-Rule 6 - Verizon will not transfer personal information to third parties outside Europe without ensuring adequate protection for the information in accordance with the standards set out by this Policy and in accordance with European data protection law.
+Rule 6 - Verizon will not transfer personal information to third parties outside Verizon without ensuring adequate protection for the information in accordance with the standards set out by this Policy.

-In principle, transfers and onward transfers of personal information from Group Members in Europe to third parties outside Europe are not allowed without appropriate steps being taken as required by European data protection law.
+In principle, transborder transfers of personal information to third parties outside the Verizon entities are not allowed without appropriate steps being taken to ensure adequate protection of the personal information in the third country as required by European data protection law.
 These steps may include:

-- confirming that the third party is located in a country which the European Commission has found to offer an adequate level of protection for the personal information transferred; or - signing up to appropriate contractual clauses; or - ensuring that the transfer is necessary for: (i) the performance of a contract between the individual and the transferring Group Member or for the implementation of pre-contractual measures taken at the individual's request; (ii) the conclusion or performance of a contract concluded in the interest of the individual between the transferring Group Member and another party; (iii) important reasons of public interest as laid down by European Union or Member State law; (iv) the establishment, exercise or defence of legal claims; (v) the protection of the vital interests of the individual or of another individual and where the individual is incapable of giving consent; or (vi) obtaining the explicit consent of individuals, after those individuals have been informed of the possible risks of such transfer due to the absence of an adequacy decision and appropriate safeguards.
+- confirming that the third party is located in a country which the European Commission has found to offer an adequate level of protection for the personal information transferred; or - signing up to appropriate contractual clauses; or - ensuring that the transfer is necessary for: (i) the performance of a contract between the individual and the transferring Group Member or for the implementation of pre-contractual measures taken at the individual's request; (ii) the conclusion or performance of a contract concluded in the interest of the individual between the transferring Group Member and another party; (iii) important reasons of public interest; (iv) the establishment, exercise or defence of legal claims; (v) the protection of the vital interests of the individual or of another individual and where the individual is incapable of giving consent; or (vi) obtaining the explicit consent of data subjects, after those individuals have been informed of the possible risks of such transfer due to the absence of an adequacy decision and appropriate safeguards.